AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Filter example 1](assets/filter-1.png)
 -->

 **Scenario 4: Searching for PDF file type with keyword 'classic car' in it.
-The added asset is created or modified within a particular date range.**
+We are looking for unpublished assets.**

 To search for the above requirement, type classic car in the search bar.
 Then go to filters > File type > Documents > Word Processing > PDF to search for PDF files.
-Moreover, select the date range in created date and modified date filters.
 Then select status > publish > unpublished.

 ![Filter example 2](assets/filter-2.png)